 Oof.
 Oily skin is not fun.
 It doesn’t matter how much you cleanse, powder, and blot; you always seem to look shiny, which isn’t ideal.

 As a human with acne, your skin naturally produces more oil than is expressly necessary.
 That oil is called sebum, and in the correct quantities, it’s downright essential to healthy skin.

-Sebum does all sorts of helpful things like, keep skin hydrated and protect against infections.
+Sebum does all sorts of helpful things like keeping skin hydrated and protecting against infections.

 The problems come along when there is too much sebum.
 Everything in moderation, friends.

 Too much sebum clogs your pores with dead skin cells kickstarting the development of that dreaded acne we’ve all come to know and hate.

 So you’ve got this extra sebum making your face slick, and you’re not a fan.
 Neither are we.
 But not everyone is against that excess oil production.